ctolkien/TinyPNG/README.md

 }
 ```

 Further details about the result of the compression are also available on the `Input` and `Output` properties.
+Some examples:
 ```csharp

     //old size